jerryhgladinet/docs/admin/source/chapter05.rst

 For example, the following OU's property is: distinguishedName	=>	OU=tenant11,DC=tsys,DC=gladinet,DC=com

-when it is put into the OU field, the DC suffix can be removed so only OU=tenant11 is required
+when it is put into the OU field, the DC suffix can be removed so only OU=tenant11 is required.

 .. note::
   OU=tenant11